SeReCo-Graduate-School/sereco-graduate-school.github.io/2023/summer-workshop.md

 * Submission is done through [EasyChair](https://easychair.org/conferences/?conf=sereco2023).

 ### Review
 We plan to do a single-blind review process among the participants as an exercise.
-We will assign three Extended Abstracts for every participant to review.
+We will assign two Extended Abstracts for every participant to review.

 The review criteria are:
 * Clarity of the problem statement